-1.8 This Developer Contributions Protocol has been subject to consultation from 17th December 2019 to 24th January 2020 and agreed at Cabinet on xxxxx.
+This Developer Contributions Protocol has been subject to consultation from 17th December 2019 to 24th January 2020 and agreed at Cabinet on 10th September 2020.

-2. Background
+2. BACKGROUND

-- 2.1 The National Planning Policy Framework (2019) (NPPF) states that 'the purpose of the planning system is to contribute to the achievement of sustainable development'.
+- 2.1 The National Planning Policy Framework (2021) (NPPF) states that 'the purpose of the planning system is to contribute to the achievement of sustainable development'.
 The County Council has an important role to play in helping to achieve sustainable development, both as a planning authority in its own right, but also as a provider of the vital physical and social infrastructure to support development. - 2.2 There are 8 District and Borough Councils across Derbyshire and one National Park Authority.
 These authorities develop the local plan for their area which sets out local planning policies and identifies how land is used, determining what will be built where and any necessary infrastructure required.
 Local plans must be positively prepared, justified, effective and consistent with national policy in accordance with section 20 of the Planning and Compulsory Purchase Act 2004 (as amended) and the NPPF.
 Adopted local plans provide the framework for development across England. - 2.3 Derbyshire County Council is responsible for the delivery and operation of much of the large scale infrastructure required to support development such as highways, schools, libraries and waste.
 Derbyshire County Council's Planning Services works closely with Local Planning Authorities to identify the impact of proposed development and ensure the infrastructure requirements needed to support development are identified through the Local Plan process.
-Where appropriate Derbyshire County Council will seek developer contributions to mitigate the impact of new development. - 2.4 The Developer Contributions Protocol supports many of the elements contained within the County Council's Environment and Climate Change Framework, approved by Cabinet on 21st November 2019.
+Where appropriate Derbyshire County Council will seek developer contributions to mitigate the impact of new development has on its capacity to deliver high quality, sustainable services. - 2.4 The Developer Contributions Protocol supports many of the elements contained within the County Council's Environment and Climate Change Framework, approved by Cabinet on 21st November 2019.
 The Framework will support a co-ordinated approach to reducing carbon emissions, in line with carbon budgets, across all local authorities in Derbyshire and will provide a focal point for wider partnership working.
 The Framework will also ensure that all pledges set out in the Climate and Carbon Reduction Manifesto are delivered in a co-ordinated way across a range of strategies and plans at a county and district and borough level.
-A number of strategies and action plans have been or are being developed to underpin the County Council's approach to addressing climate change. - 2.5 Based on the Housing Delivery Test 2017/18, it has been established that Derbyshire (not including Derby City) will need to accommodate a minimum of 2,469 new dwellings per annum.
-Infrastructure and services will face extra demand arising from these additional dwellings and developers will be required to mitigate the impacts of their development.
+A number of strategies and action plans have been or are being developed to underpin the County Council's approach to addressing climate change. - 2.5 Figures in the Housing Delivery Test, which measures the extent to which housing completions have met established need, showed that Derbyshire (not including Derby City) 2020/21 delivered 3,631 new dwellings.
+This demonstrates the level of additional growth and the demand placed on infrastructure and services.